ethanmcodes/EtherealInspector/README.md

 ## How to wander
 The project is intentionally light on dependencies.
 I planing to keep everything in plain Python, add a few helper modules, and steadily push commits that document each tiny leap.

+## Sample ledger entry
+There is a small example in `examples/ledger-sample.json` that shows how an entry is recorded after running the CLI once.